 To make an appeal, you must be one of the following:

 - someone who has the authority to act on their behalf

-- someone who has been appointed by the courts
+- someone who's been appointed by the courts

-You’ll need to fill in our dispute a decision form within one month of your decision letter, or within one month of your second decision letter if you’ve asked us to look at your claim again.
+- within one month of your second decision letter if you’ve asked us to look at your claim again

 We’ll look at the decision again if we haven’t already done so.

-If we think the original decision was wrong, and we change it in your favour, we’ll write to let you know.
+If we think our original decision was wrong, and we change it in your favour, we’ll write to let you know.
 This will stop your appeal.
-If you disagree with the new decision you can fill in our dispute a decision form to start the process again.
+If you disagree with the new decision, you can fill in the dispute form below to start the process again.

-If your appeal goes to the Housing Benefit Tribunal Service
+If your appeal goes to the Tribunal Service

 The Tribunal Service is independent of the council.
-They will send you a form that you’ll need to fill in and return to them within 14 days.
-If you don’t do this your appeal will stop.
-There will be a tribunal hearing and you can choose whether you want to attend, or if you want them to deal with your paperwork.
+They'll send you a form that you’ll need to fill in and return to them within 14 days.
+If you don’t do this, your appeal will stop.
+There'll be a tribunal hearing and you can choose whether you want to attend, or if you want them to deal with your paperwork.

-You’ll need to fill in our dispute a decision form to ask us to look at your claim again.
-We will write to you within two months of receiving your form.
+To make an appeal, fill in our dispute form below to ask us to look at your claim again.
+We'll write to you within two months of receiving your form.